 After Skyrim, we saw the rise of many more amazing games like Skyrim with an open RPG world.
-In the past few years, this genre has seen many classic entries, each with there unique lore, world-building, and character customization.
+In the past few years, this genre has seen many classic entries, each with unique lore, world-building, and character customization.

-List of Top Best Amazing Games Like Skyrim to Play in 2020:-
+Best Amazing Games Like Skyrim in 2023

-1) Kingdom Come: Deliverance
+1. Kingdom Come: Deliverance

-Even the names of places, and the major events that occur are based on real historical facts.
-And yes, that means there won’t be any dragons either.
+Even the names of places and the major events that occur are based on real historical facts.
+And yes, that means there won’t be any dragons, either.

-Add to that the fact that here you truly start out as a nobody, a blacksmith’s son who can’t even wave his sword, but through hours of training and character-building, you will come on par with the likes of Sir Arthur Dane.
+Add to that the fact that here you truly start as a nobody, a blacksmith’s son who can’t even wave his sword, but through hours of training and character-building, you will come on par with the likes of Sir Arthur Dane.

-2) Kingdoms of Amalur: Reckoning
+2. Kingdoms of Amalur: Reckoning

 If the realism of our last entry scares you, then Kingdoms of Amalur: Reckoning is where you would want to go.
-Like Skyrim, where you start out as a newly released prisoner, here you come back from the dead.
+Like Skyrim, where you start as a newly released prisoner, here you come back from the dead.

 Even the characters you kill in this game were all destined to be killed by you.
 Filled with classic folkloric creatures, magic spells, and endless sidequests to get you distracted, this game is as close to Skyrim as you can get.

-3) Elder Scrolls: Online
+3. Elder Scrolls: Online

 Is completing the main quest five times and exploring all sidequests and easter eggs still not enough Skyrim for you?
 Well, Elder Scrolls: Online is made just for you.